hortonworks-gallery/ambari-zeppelin-service/README.md

 ![Image](../master/screenshots/install-2.png?raw=true)
 ![Image](../master/screenshots/install-3.png?raw=true)

-- To use Spark 1.3, you should not need to change any default configs.
-- If you installed Spark 1.4:
+- (Optional) If you installed Spark 1.4, on the Customize services page:
+  - Under 'Advanced zeppelin-config'
     - set zeppelin.spark.version = 1.4
+  - Under 'Advanced zeppelin-env'
-  - set `export HADOOP_CONF_DIR=/home/zeppelin/spark-1.4.1-bin-hadoop2.6/`
+    - set `export SPARK_HOME=/home/zeppelin/spark-1.4.1-bin-hadoop2.6/`

+- Otherwise, to use Spark 1.3, you should not need to change any default configs.

 ![Image](../master/screenshots/install-4.png?raw=true)
 ...but here are sample of configurations that you could modify if needed (e.g. executor memory, port etc)